-Shall ensure vehicle defects or breakdowns that are identified are reported to the Fleet and Estates Helpdesk on 0300 330 5418.
+Shall ensure vehicle defects or breakdowns that are identified are reported to the Fleet and Helpdesk as first point of contact on 0300 330 5418, to maximise resolution time

 Shall also complete the vehicle defect book in the vehicle and ensure that it is reflective of the fault they have reported.
-This process is in addition to the reporting to ensure staff, patients and vehicles are safe for use, and are allocated the correct and most appropriate repair action for the fault.
+This process is in addition to the reporting to ensure staff, patients and vehicles are safe for use and are allocated the correct and most appropriate repair action for the fault.

-Shal report all vehicle-related incidents to the Datix helpline as soon as possible or no later than the end of their shift.
+Shall report all vehicle-related incidents to the Datix helpline as soon as possible or no later than the end of their shift.
 Failure to do so, without justification, could result in formal action being taken as indicated in the Driving at Work Policy Guidance.